Azure/azure-powershell/src/Aks/Aks/help/Set-AzAksCluster.md

 ```

 ### -NodeImageOnly
-Will only upgrade node pool version to align control plane.
+Will only upgrade the node image of agent pools.

 ```yaml
 Type: System.Management.Automation.SwitchParameter